seek-oss/vocab/README.md

 extractor.addChunk(chunkName);
 ```

-## ICU Message format
+## Dynamic Values in Translations

-Translation messages can sometimes contain dynamic values, such as dates/times, links or usernames.
-These values can often exist somewhere in the middle of a message and change location based on translation.
+Translation messages can sometimes contain dynamic values, such as dates/times, links, usernames, etc.
+These values often exist somewhere in the middle of a message, and could change location depending on the translation.

-To support this Vocab uses [Format.js's intl-messageformat] allowing you to use [ICU Message syntax](https://formatjs.io/docs/core-concepts/icu-syntax/) in your messages.
+To support this, Vocab uses [Format.js's `intl-messageformat` library], which enables you to use [ICU Message syntax](https://formatjs.io/docs/core-concepts/icu-syntax/) in your messages.

-In the below example we use two messages, one that passes in a single parameter and one uses a component.
+In the below example we are defining two messages: one that accepts a single parameter, and one that accepts a component.

 ```json
 {